fbpx

 18. French Bulldog x Border Terrier

 The terrier side of this Frenchie mix can make him scrappy, so start training and socialization early to help him be the best version of himself.
 Keep things positive, and mix up your training routine, as this smart sniffer can bore easily with repetition.
+Aim for regular exercise, too, such as daily walks or hikes.
+This furry friend can have higher energy levels to burn than most small four-footers.

 19. French Bulldog x Boxer